Montreal Junior Canadiens: 1970 Memorial Cup

-Move to QMJHL
+Move to the QMJHL

-In 1972 the Quebec Major Junior Hockey League had been in operation for three years, giving the province major junior competition for the first time.
-The Q obviously wanted a team in the province's largest city, and was threatening a lawsuit to force the Junior Canadiens back into the Quebec-based league.
-Over the summer of 1972 the OHA granted the Junior Habs a "one-year suspension" of operations, while team ownership transferred the team and players into the QMJHL, renaming themselves the Montreal Bleu Blanc Rouge in the process.
-The OHA then reactivated the suspended franchise for the 1973–74 season in Kingston, Ontario, under new ownership and with new players, calling the team the Kingston Canadians.
-The new Kingston team had little connection with the old Junior Canadiens, but in some OHA histories (such as the annual Media Guide) the Kingston team is still shown as the legitimate successors of the Junior Canadiens' legacy.
+In 1972, the Quebec Major Junior Hockey League (QMJHL) had been in operation for three years, giving the province major junior competition for the first time.
+The league wanted a team in the province's largest city, and threatened a lawsuit to force the Junior Canadiens back into Quebec.
+The OHA granted the Junior Canadiensa "one-year suspension" of operations, while team ownership transferred the team and players into the QMJHL, and became the Montreal Bleu Blanc Rouge.
+The OHA then reactivated the suspended franchise for the 1973–74 season under new ownership as the Kingston Canadians.